 Mostly, I am in Westminster four days a week and travel usually back on Thursday evening to attend my surgeries on Fridays and Saturdays.
 I also spend a lot of time in the constituency visiting local community groups and businesses looking to see what help I might be able to give them.

 How it feels to stand up in the chamber in front of the nation.

 To be honest, it was quite daunting the first time, but I profoundly disagree with most things the current UK government does so I am very focused on my question and the response to it, so everything else tends to dissolve into the background.

 Representing Glasgow South West.

 It is an absolute privilege to be able to represent the constituents of Glasgow South West in such a manner.
-I have that Scottish thing of working hard, and it is important to me personally that in any job I do, I do it as well as I possible can.
-As a socialist and trade unionist I have managed to make a difference in many ways both for my constituents and, on a wider scale, for people all over the UK.
+I have that Scottish thing of working hard, and it is important to me personally that in any job I do, I do it as well as I possibly can.
+As a socialist and trade unionist, I have managed to make a difference in many ways both for my constituents and, on a wider scale, for people all over the UK.
 I am very proud of that.